Arts, Education and Law's 2020 Outstanding International Alumnus

-He continues to conduct research in collaboration with peers across the world, including Griffith University, on terrorism, hostage negotiation, mental illness, crisis communication and suicide prevention.
+He continues to conduct research in collaboration with peers across the world, including Griffith University, on terrorism, hostage negotiation, mental illness, crisis communication, resilience and suicide prevention.

-“Therefore, listening to the person is key – you don’t have to solve their issues.
+“Therefore, listening to the person is key – you don’t have to solve their issues," Dr Thompson said.

 “They can’t talk to anyone close to them, they won’t call a hotline, but in a last effort they send a text, I’m one of the thousands of volunteer crisis counsellors ready to help and listen,” he said.

 Dr Thompson continues to give back to his local community in addition to his global Griffith alumni network.
 In June 2020, he volunteered his time to deliver a webinar on resilience, with the intention of teaching alumni practises they could immediately implement to cope with COVID-19.

 He has now been named Arts, Education and Law's 2020 Outstanding International Alumnus, a title he was thrilled and very grateful to receive.

 "I’ve had many wonderful Griffith experiences during my PhD journey.
 This didn’t end though after receiving my doctorate, I continue to stay connected with the Griffith community working collaboratively on important research including the impact that the global COVID-19 pandemic is having on people’s mental health.

 "Although I am the one receiving this award, there are so many people responsible for my success and accomplishments.

 "I’ve been very fortunate to work with very brilliant people in academia, intelligent and good-hearted people in law enforcement, and family and friends that have always supported me," said Dr Thompson.